c3d/xl/doc/HANDBOOK_1-syntax.md

 curly braces `{ }` contain statements, whereas blocks delimited by parentheses `( )` or square brackets `[ ]` will contain expressions.

+### Child syntax

-A syntax file can contain children syntax files, which override the syntax when a given name or symbol is found.
+A syntax file can define a child syntax file, which overrides the syntax when a given name or symbol is found.

 The [default syntax file](../src/xl.syntax) contains a